Shanghai Disneyland reopens with anti-virus controls

 “We hope that today’s reopening serves as a beacon of light across the globe, providing hope and inspiration to everyone,” the president of Shanghai Disney Resort, Joe Schott, told reporters.

-Tourism has been hit especially hard by controls imposed around the world that shut down airline and cruise ship travel, theme parks and cinemas.
+Tourism has been hit especially hard by controls imposed worldwide that shut down airline and cruise ship travel, theme parks and cinemas.
 Disney blamed a 91% plunge in its latest quarter profit on $1.4 billion in virus-related costs.

 Shanghai Disneyland and Disney’s park in Hong Kong closed on Jan.
 25 as China isolated cities with 60 million people to try to contain the outbreak.
 Tokyo Disneyland closed the following month and parks in the United States and Europe in March.